Hong Kong Today

 Chief Executive John Lee will be unveiling his new policy blueprint for the coming year on Wednesday.
 He has promised that measures to boost economic growth will be the focus of his latest policy address, but many people are also anticipating that he will give new details on how his administration will tackle Hong Kong’s subdivided flats problem.
 In the first of a series of features looking ahead to Wednesday’s speech, Natale Ching examines the needs and problems faced by some tenants of subdivided flats:

-Concern group warns against reducing liquor tax Listenfacebook
+Concern group warns against reducing liquor tax Listen

 An anti-alcohol group says it hopes the government does not reduce liquor taxes in the upcoming Policy Address, saying this would pose a significant public health risk.
 The head of the Hong Kong Alliance for Advocacy Against Alcohol says alcohol is linked to over 200 diseases and injuries.
 In Hong Kong, liquor with an alcohol content of more than 30 percent has a 100 percent tax - one of the highest in the world.
 Wine duties were abolished in 2008.
 Elvis Yu reports: